-Drs.
-Ellenberg and Shaw, together with Core Investigator Dr. Alisa Stephens, Assistant Professor of Biostatistics, and a supporting data analyst, provide consultation and collaboration on study design and analysis issues requested via the Core.
-Drs.
-Ellenberg, Shaw and Stephens all have substantial experience and expertise in designing, conducting and analyzing data from clinical trials as well as laboratory studies and observational studies.
-Dr. Shaw’s ongoing statistical research program addresses the analysis of data that include error-prone or misclassified covariates, such as exposures and outcomes derived from the EHR, and/or outcomes in HIV-related epidemiological and clinical investigations.
+Dr. Alisa Stephens, and a supporting data analyst, provide consultation and collaboration on study design and analysis issues requested via the Core.
+Dr. Stephens has substantial experience and expertise in designing, conducting and analyzing data from clinical trials as well as laboratory studies and observational studies.
+The Core’s ongoing statistical research program addresses the analysis of data that include error-prone or misclassified covariates, such as exposures and outcomes derived from the EHR, and/or outcomes in HIV-related epidemiological and clinical investigations.

 Every attempt will be made to link investigators with statistical collaborators who have particular expertise in the methods relevant to the types of data to be generated in their study; other faculty and research staff may become involved in CFAR projects to provide specialized expertise when needed

 - Statistical Expertise

 - Using the Clinical Core Database and Specimen Repository

 The Biostatistics and Data Science Core offers advice to CFAR Investigators on study design and data analysis issues.
 It also provides statistical collaborations for research funding applications, and analytical help for small studies without formal funding for statistical collaboration.
 Areas of application include:

 - clinical studies relating to prognostic characteristics and disease course

 - clinical trials of therapeutic and preventive regimens

 - analysis of EHR data

 To request consultation regarding statistical issues, please contact Dr. Susan Ellenberg at email@example.com.